What’s your disaster recovery plan (DRP) when the public cloud goes down?

 A combination of cloud providers is now seen by many as the most effective way for organizations to manage their IT infrastructure and differentiate themselves from both longtime rivals and hungry startups on the rise.
 Regardless of the competition, keeping customer data secure and available must remain the top priority.
 Solutions like cloud resiliency orchestration provide organizations the best possible chance to make that a reality for clients and customers worldwide.

-So, when someone asks what your plan is, you can tell them you already have it orchestrated.
+So, when someone asks what your DR plan is, you can tell them you already have it orchestrated.